MahmoudSaber23/Bank-Management-System-OOP/README.md

 File
 ```

-This allows data to remain available after the application is closed and started again.
+This allows application data to remain available after the program is closed and started again.

 ---

-# Validation
+# 🔍 Validation

 User input is validated before performing important operations.